Top 31 Python Projects | Beginner to Advanced (Updated 2023)

 India is a country with many religions.
 I love India.

-2. GUI application for Calendar with Python using Tkinter
+Implementation of GUI Application for Calendar Project With Python Using Tkinter

 Install Tkinter first using this command: pip install tk

 We would also need a Calendar package, but we don’t have to install it.
 It is a default package that automatically comes with python.

 #import calendar module import calendar #import tkinter module from tkinter import *